Consumer Technology Association: CES

-CTA Corporate Report

-The CTA Corporate Report is published every year and covers CTA's accomplishments and assesses trends relevant to the consumer electronics industry.
-The Corporate Report won a Platinum Award from the League of American Communications Professionals.

-Digital America

-Digital America is the CTA's annual comprehensive report on the state of the consumer electronics industry in the United States.
-Digital America includes market research, analysis of new and existing technology, industry history, and other detailed information.

 Awards programs

 CTA has several awards programs for industry leaders, inventors, products, and technologies.

 Since 1976, the Innovations Design and Engineering Awards has given consumer technology manufacturers and developers an opportunity to have their newest products judged by a panel of designers, engineers and members of the trade press.
-The winning products are then showcased each year at CES, also produced by CTA.

-To recognize the contributions of the "true pioneers" of the consumer electronics industry, CTA created the Consumer Technology Hall of Fame, first launched at the 2000 International CES.
-Each year a new class of inventors, engineers, business leaders, retailers and journalists is inducted.

 CTAPAC

 CTAPAC is CTA's political action committee.
-About CTAPAC, CTA says, "The Consumer Technology Association (CTA)™ Political Action Committee (CTAPAC) protects your freedom to build and sell consumer technology products."
-With regard to CEAPAC's funding, CEA says, "CTAPAC is funded solely through voluntary, personal contributions from the executive and administrative personnel of CTA's corporate members — people like you.
-Corporate contributions are prohibited under federal law."

 CTA Foundation

 In 2009, CTA established a charitable foundation dedicated to providing seniors and the disabled with technology in order to enhance their quality of life.
 Selfhelp Community Services, an eldercare service organization, in New York City received the first grant issued by what was originally called the CEA Foundation.
 The grant was dedicated to reducing social isolation and providing better access to community services among homebound seniors using computer and internet technology.

 Hall of Fame

 The CTA maintains a Hall of Fame, to which notable contributors to the field of consumer electronics are named.